-There are quite a few advantages to forming an LLC, but there are some disadvantages as well.
-Depending on your situation, creating an LLC could be an overwhelmingly smart move, or it could be a poor choice.
+There are quite a few advantages to forming an LLC, but it’s not all rainbows and sunshine.
+Depending on your situation, creating an LLC could be an exceedingly smart move, or it could be a poor choice.
 But how do you know if the pros outweigh the cons?

 What Is an LLC?

 Entrepreneurs love the LLC as a business structure because it fills in the middle ground between the more casual approach of a sole proprietorship or general partnership and the formalities of a corporation.

 Corporations have much more complex compliance requirements, whereas sole proprietorships and partnerships aren’t even considered to be separate legal entities from their owners.
 But LLCs fall nicely in between, providing structure and flexibility where each is necessary.

 So what are the defining characteristics of an LLC that make this business type a better (or worse!) option than those other entities?
 Let’s find out!